xcart/xcart-docs/_pages/kb_en/taxes/taxes_on_egoods.md

 ## Digital goods in Canada

 As of January 2019, only the province of Quebec levies tax on digital goods.
-Any digital service suppliers located outside of Québec (either elsewhere in Canada or abroad) must register, collect, and remit Québec Sales Tax (QST), if their annual sales exceed the CAD $30,000 threshold.
+Any digital service suppliers located outside of Quebec (either elsewhere in Canada or abroad) must register, collect, and remit Quebec Sales Tax (QST), if their annual sales exceed the CAD $30,000 threshold.
 The QST rate is 9.975%.

 ## Digital goods in Australia